Vacheron Constantin Date Automatic 18ct Tonneau 1976

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 From its very early beginnings, Vacheron & Constantin has been the torchbearer of Haute Horlogerie.
 This is reflected, not only in the quality of its movements but also in its watch cases.
-Here, the case is of a sturdy two-piece design with elegant sweeping lugs and a screw-down case-back for improved dust and moisture protection.

 The case, the case-back and bezel are all in superb condition with few marks or scratches visible to the naked eye.
-The watch has been beautifully well cared for so after a close inspection, has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
+The watch has beautifully well cared for so after a close inspection, it has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.

 The case-back is of full thickness and has never been inscribed.
-Inside the case-back all is correct and as expected, signed ‘Vacheron & Constantin’, ‘Swiss’ with Geneva Swiss 18ct gold hallmarks and the Vacheron & Constantin model number 7397.
+Inside the case-back all is correct and as expected, signed ‘Vacheron & Constantin’, ‘Swiss’ with Geneva Swiss 18ct gold hallmarks and the Vacheron & Constantin model reference number 7397.
 The exterior of the case-back carries the case serial number 443392.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.